MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/deploy-apps-microsoft-teams-landing-page.md

 #### Office 365 and custom connectors

 Connectors keep your team current by delivering content and updates from services you frequently use directly into a channel.
-With connectors, your Microsoft Teams users can receive updates from popular services such as Twitter, Trello, Wunderlist, GitHub, and VSTS within the chat stream in their team.
+With connectors, your Microsoft Teams users can receive updates from popular services such as Twitter, Trello, Wunderlist, GitHub, and Visual Studio Team Services (VSTS) in their Teams chats.

 | Ask yourself | Action |
 |--------------|--------|